yalmip/yalmip.github.io/_posts/examples/2016-09-17-unitcommitment.md

 P     = sdpvar(Nunits,Horizon,'full');
 ````

-A typical mistake made now when modeling these things, is to start multiplying the **onoff** variables with the power variables, following the logic that the power from a plant is given by the product of **onoff**  and **P**.
-This is a very bad way to model these things, since they will move us outside the comfortable world of mixed integer linear and quadratic programming.
-Instead, the multiplication is done implicitly through logic constraints.
-If **onoff** is 0, **P** should be zero, and if **onoff** is 1, **P** should be between lower and upper bounds.
-This can be done using the command [implies](/command/implies), but we will model it manually here.
+A typical mistake made now when modeling these things, is to start multiplying the **onoff** variables with the power variables **P**, following the logic that the power from a plant is given by the product of **onoff** and **P**.
+This is an extremly bad way to model these things, since they will move us outside the comfortable world of mixed integer linear and quadratic programming.
+Instead, the multiplication should be done implicitly through logic constraints.
+If **onoff** is 0, **P** should be zero, and if **onoff** is 1, **P** should be allowed to be between its lower and upper bounds.
+This can be implemented using the command [implies](/command/implies), but we will model it manually here.

 We start building our model based on this logic (remember, this can be vectorized, we use for-loops only to make the model easier to understand)